hetya/FT_Linux/chapter 3/Readme.md

 Since expat is not found, using the given url in the file we will download it ourselves, Since it is also mandatory to have a 4.x version for the kernel we will download it to :

+> WARNING :
+> At the time I have written this I was thinking about using a kernel 4.20 since I changed it and now I use a kernel 6.16.1, all the specific about the kernel 4.20 can be ignored

 <!-- github : https://github.com/torvalds/linux/releases/tag/v4.20 -->

 ```Shell